The Maternal Infant Health Program (MIHP)

 Impact Evaluation of the Maternal Infant Health Program

 With support from a grant awarded by Arnold Ventures, YPL has partnered with the Michigan Department of Health and Human Services (MDHHS) to conduct an impact evaluation of MIHP.
-Using a randomized encouragement design, community health workers will provide enhanced recruitment to a subset of individuals who are eligible for MIHP, with a goal of increasing participation in the program.
+Using a randomized encouragement design, outreach specialist will provide enhanced recruitment to a subset of individuals who are eligible for MIHP, with a goal of increasing participation in the program.
 YPL will leverage that increase in participation to evaluate the program’s impact on key maternal and infant health outcomes.

 Healthy Moms, Healthy Babies Pilot Project